atabegruslan/Others/DB/db.md

 Don't operate on too many tables on 1 transaction.
 Remember that each table will be locked.
 It can cause blockages.

-## Do use temp tables to improve cursor performance
+## Avoid cursors

 ### What is cursor:

 What are cursors: https://www.mysqltutorial.org/mysql-cursor/

-Avoid cursors!

-1. Cursors can cause your operation to block other operations for a lot longer than is necessary.
+Cursors can cause your operation to block other operations for a lot longer than is necessary.
 This greatly decreases concurrency in your system.

+- Solutions/Mitigations:
+	- **Use set-based queries**: Set-based queries is more efficient than cursor-based queries.
-If you really need to use cursors: do the cursor operations against a temp table.
+	- If you really need to use cursors:
+		- **Avoid dynamic cursors**: dynamic cursor limits the optimizer to using nested loop joins.
+		- Do the cursor operations against a **temp table**:

-Take, for example, a cursor that goes through a table and updates a couple of columns based on some comparison results.
+Eg, a cursor that goes through a table and updates a couple of columns based on some comparison results.
 Instead of doing the comparison against the live table, you may be able to put that data into a temp table and do the comparison against that instead.
 Then you have a single `UPDATE` statement against the live table that’s much smaller and holds locks only for a short time.

 ## Don't nest views